Your Cart

 What are the female causes of infertility?

 Female infertility can be influenced by a variety of factors that affect different parts of the reproductive system.
-For instance, ovulation disorders like polycystic ovary syndrome (PCOS) or issues with the hypothalamus can make it tough to release eggs, which is essential for conception.
+For instance, ovulation disorders like PCOS or issues with the hypothalamus can make it tough to release eggs, which is essential for conception.
 Hormonal imbalances, often linked to thyroid problems or high prolactin levels, can also disrupt ovulation and menstrual cycles.
 There are also structural factors to consider, such as blocked fallopian tubes from conditions like pelvic inflammatory disease (PID) or endometriosis, which can interfere with fertilization or the implantation of an embryo.
 Uterine issues, like fibroids or polyps, might make it challenging for an embryo to settle in and grow.
+Studies have also found a link between the vaginal microbiome and fertility outcomes.
 Don’t forget that age plays a role too — as women get older, both the quality and quantity of eggs can decrease, affecting fertility.
 Lifestyle choices, including weight, exercise habits, smoking, and stress levels, can also impact reproductive health.
 In many cases, the cause is unknown, a diagnosis called unexplained infertility.

 What decreases the chances of getting pregnant?